If you are an NRI and have cash in India rupees you carried with you when you travelled overseas, there’s some news for you!

 Discarding higher denomination notes is an attempt to tackle the menace of ‘black money’ to restrain corruption and terrorism in India which thrives on fake currency and higher denomination notes.

-I have my own doubts how effective it will be, given the money that needs to be spent on printing and circulating new currency to replace the old 500/1000 rupee notes.
+I have my own doubts about how effective it will be, given the money that needs to be spent on printing and circulating new currency to replace the old 500/1000 rupee notes.

 But that’s not the topic of this post.
 Back to the original topic!